Skip to main content

 Users, roles, and permissions can be created and managed from the Warrant Dashboard or via the API.
 This quickstart will walk you through setting up your roles & permissions and adding permissions checks to your application.

-Next, we'll create our application's permissions in Warrant.
+First, we'll create our application's permissions in Warrant.
 You can create permissions once manually (if the set of permissions for your application is finite) and/or programmatically from your application code using the Warrant SDK.
 To create a permission you need to provide it a unique string identifier:

 Next, we'll create our application's roles.
 Ideally, the set of roles within an application should be finite and is usually well-defined upfront and so roles should only have to be created once (or infrequently).
 Like permissions, to create a role you need to provide it a unique string identifier:

-4. Assigning Permissions to Roles
+3. Assign Permissions to Roles

 The roles we created aren't useful until we assign permissions to them.
 Let's assign the view-dashboards permission to the basic role and all four permissions to the admin role.

-5. Assigning Roles to Users
+4. Assign Roles to Users

 Now that our roles are assigned permissions, we can assign them to users.
 Users can be assigned multiple roles.
 Let's create two users and assign each of them one of the roles we created.

-6. Assigning Permissions to Users
+6. Assign Permissions to Users (optional)

 Permissions can also be directly assigned to users.
 Let's assign edit-dashboards to a user.

-7. Checking for Permissions
+7. Check for Permissions in your Application

 Once our roles and permissions are defined and assigned amongst users, we can start to check permissions on specific users as such:

-// Returns true
+# Returns true

 Self Service RBAC